rbong/vim-flog/README.md

 ## Prerequisites

-Flog currently requires Vim 8 and [LuaJIT 2.1](https://luajit.org/download.html).
+In Vim 8/9, [LuaJIT 2.1](https://luajit.org/download.html) must be installed.

 On systems without LuaJIT available, you may also use [Lua](https://www.lua.org/) 5.1, however this is less performant.

+Neovim is supported natively.

 ## Installation